this is a list of some of commonly asked questions. If you have a question or concern that is not addressed here, please contact me

 What is your timeframe?

 Timeframes vary drastically depending on the type of project.
-Projects are first-come, first-served — due to the fact that my office hours are Monday through Wednesday, I tend to book up quickly.
+Projects are first-come, first-served — due to the fact that my office hours are limited to Mondays and Tuesdays, I tend to book up quickly.

 I have a project that I need quickly — are you able to accommodate?